Drama can be a transformative tool for children and young people.

 Our current supporters are:

-We are very grateful to the Derwent Community Fund for supporting the Stage Door project.
+We are very grateful to the Derwent Community Fund, and Peoples Postcode Lottery for supporting the Stage Door project.
 This enables YATI to continue to reach the most disadvantaged young people in the borough and ensure that they have the opportunity to benefit from YATI’s range of drama-focused activities and support.
 We welcome support from any organisation or individual who is able to do so.

 Six months of drama classes at YATI has done more than three years of therapy, now my son has recovered from serious PTSD and depression… I don’t know how to thank you